yangshun/tech-interview-handbook/contents/introduction.md

 ## Who is this for?

-Whether you are a beginner to technical interviews or a seasoned engineer who have not been on the other side of the interviewing table in a while and want to get back into the game, the Tech Interview Handbook has got you covered.
+Whether you are a beginner to technical interviews or a seasoned engineer who have not been on the other side of the interviewing table in a while and want to get back into the game, the Tech Interview Handbook has got you covered.It doesn't matter how slowly you go as long as you do not stop.